TechLX-software/vanillamod-transpiler/docs/Code/math-and-logic.md

 ---
-id: variables
+id: math-and-logic
-title: Variables
+title: Math and Logic
-slug: /variables
+slug: math-and-logic
 ---

 This is a link to [another document.](doc1.md) This is a link to an [external page.](http://www.example.com/)